Construction Claims Prevention and Resolution

 • Drawings are sufficiently detailed and work is clearly defined.

-• Structure of bid form, bid schedule, etc., are clearly defined and unambiguous.
+• Structure of the bid form, bid schedule, etc., is clearly defined and unambiguous.

 • Proper units are used for bid items.